ZheniaTrochun/algebraic-expression-processor/README.md

 - ^ (exponentiation) has precedence over unary - and the binary operators /, *, -, and +.
 - "*" and / have precedence over unary - and binary - and +.
 - Unary - has precedence over binary - and +.
-- ^ is right associative while all other binary operators are left associative.

-This can be simplified:
+This can be simplified to:
 ```
     E --> P {B P}
     P --> v | "(" E ")" | U P